nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 ### Sequential Importance Sampling <a name="sis"></a>

 Let us now go back to the task of sequentially estimating a distribution of the form $$ \left \{ p(\mathbf{s}_{1:t} \mid \mathbf{v}_{1:t}) \right \}_{t}$$.
 This time however, we estimate any distribution by a set of weighted samples, a.k.a particles.
-First I am going to explain necessary notation.
+Firstly, I am going to explain necessary notation.
 Note that the treatment in this section is very general and not specific to any particular state space model (hence not to the first order Markov one described earlier).

 * Let $$\gamma_{t}(\mathbf{s}_{1:t})$$ be the "target" distribution at time $$t$$ for states $$\mathbf{s}_{1:t}$$.
 Always keep track of all indices.
 For example, $$\gamma_{t}(\mathbf{s}_{1:t-1})$$ is a different object, namely $$\int \gamma_{t}(\mathbf{s}_{1:t}) \mathrm{d} \mathbf{s}_t $$.
 It is also different of course from $$\gamma_{t-1}(\mathbf{s}_{1:t-1})$$, which is simply the target at $$t-1$$.
 Importantly, note that the usual "target" is **the unnormalized version** of whatever our distribution of interest is ($$ p(\mathbf{s}_{1:t} \mid \mathbf{v}_{1:t})$$ or $$p(\mathbf{s}_{t} \mid \mathbf{v}_{1:t}) $$ The reason we can ignore normalizing constants is that since these algorithms are IS based, we can always normalize the weights.
 * Then, let $$\pi(\mathbf{s}_{1:t})$$ be the normalized version of the target $$\gamma_{t}(\mathbf{s}_{1:t})$$, i.e. : $$ \pi(\mathbf{s}_{1:t}) = \gamma_{t}(\mathbf{s}_{1:t}) / Z_t$$ with $$Z_t = \int \gamma_{t}(\mathbf{s}_{1:t}) \mathrm{d} \mathbf{s}_{1:t} $$
 * The Dirac delta mass for multiple elements is defined naturally as $$\delta_{\mathbf{x}_{1:t}^{n}}(\mathbf{x}_{1:t}) := \prod_{t=1}^{T}  \delta_{\mathbf{x}_{1}^{n}}(\mathbf{x}_1) \delta_{\mathbf{x}_{2}^{n}}(\mathbf{x}_2) \dots \delta_{\mathbf{x}_{t}^{n}}(\mathbf{x}_t) $$
+* While everything should be defined at some point, it is useful to keep in mind general principles such as whenever a symbol has a "hat" , that denotes an approximation, a "tilde" denotes an unnormalized quantity, and a $$\pi$$ a posterior.

 So, let's suppose then that we are trying to find a particle approximation for our target at iteration $$t$$: $$\gamma_{t}(\mathbf{s}_{1:t}) := p(\mathbf{s}_{1:t}, \mathbf{v}_{1:t})$$.
 We can use IS directly with a proposal distribution that also depends on $$\mathbf{s}_{1:t}$$ and find the  (unnormalized) importance weights: